Extensive Health Testing

-Finally, the culmination of our bespoke health package is our eagerness to use a local Ultrasound service when it becomes available to us hopefully when Government restrictions are fully lifted.
+Finally, the culmination of our bespoke health package is our use of a local Ultrasound service subject to availability.

 By using this diagnostic ultrasound technology, it will be possible for experts to evaluate puppies in the early weeks of age to establish the presence or absence of normal healthy hip joint development.

 Only when the orthopaedic specialists are happy with the hip development of the puppies are they signed off and certificates issued to confirm normal hip joint development.